HiPerCoRe/KTT/documentation/ktt_api.md

 Usage of these arguments is completely optional.
 This method must, at very least, call `runKernel()` method with currently tuned kernel id as its first argument.
 This method can also call any other methods available in base TuningManipulator class.

-* `std::vector<size_t> getUtilizedKernelIds() const`:
+* `std::vector<std::pair<size_t, ThreadSizeUsage>> getUtilizedKernelIds() const`:
 Inheriting class must override this method in case it utilizes multiple kernels inside the `launchComputation()` method.
 This method needs to return ids of all additional kernels.
 Id of the main kernel (specified by calling `setTuningManipulator()` method) does not need to be returned.
 All additional kernels will be launched under the same configuration as main kernel, which means that they need to accept exactly the same parameters.
-However, the additional kernels will be launched with base global and local thread sizes by default (ie. thread modifier parameters have no effect on additional kernel thread sizes).
+It is possible to specify, whether the additional kernels' thread sizes will be affected by the parameters.
+Main kernel's thread sizes will always be affected.

 * `std::vector<ResultArgument> runKernel(const size_t kernelId)`:
 Launches kernel with specified id, using thread sizes based only on the current configuration.